 The use of the sphinx image is oddly seductive.
 The figure, which is derived from racist mammy imagery, is an obvious thumb in the eye to an industry that enslaved millions.
 The sphinx is displaying the “fig gesture” with its left arm, which is a symbol that can mean both good fortune and “fuck you,” depending on your cultural perspective.
 Walking behind the sphinx, her genitals are prominent and, along with her feet, beautifully sculpted.

 Walking through the space, you’re left considering the history of sugar and its role in class and culture.
 The title, “A Subtlety,” refers to the medieval taste for elaborately sculpted sugar treats that marked the beginning or end of a course.
 Is it perhaps ironic that Creative Time hosted their annual gala in this same hall?
 Is this the end?
 What comes next —condos?

-Kara Walker’s “A Subtlety” (aka the Marvelous Sugar Baby) is organized by Creative Time and will be on view at the Domino Sugar Factory (S 1st Street and Kent Avenue, Williamsburg, Brooklyn) until July 6.
+Kara Walker’s “A Subtlety” (aka the Marvelous Sugar Baby) is on view at the Domino Sugar Factory (S 1st Street and Kent Avenue, Williamsburg, Brooklyn) until July 6.

 Get Hyperallergic in your Inbox!

 Subscribe to our email newsletter.
 (Daily or Weekly)